push-based/cpu-prof/packages/cpu-prof/docs/trace-profile.md

 <!-- TODO: Add image showing focused CPU profile with CrRendererMain thread highlighting -->
 <!-- ![DevTools Performance tab showing a focused CPU profile with the main thread highlighted as 'CrRendererMain'.](imgs/minimal-event-trace-focused-cpu-prof.png) -->

+If placed, the tread name changes to "Main -- <URL:FROM_START_TRACING_IN_BROWSER_EVENT>".
+Also, Lane is focus by default in the DevTools Performance tab.

 **Profile content:**

 ```json